youliangtan/MySandBox/README.md

  - Simple GUI and Backend flask server for user to upload an image, and get object detection with hazardous object with YOLOv8
  - Use `ngrok http 5000` to expose the local flask server to public testing

+### 12) ML
+ - a bunch of experimental ml code that i play around during my free time.

 MORE TO BURY HERE, RIP Codes!!